Zhong-Lab-UCSD/HiFislides/README.md

 3. We extract the fields of interest as HiFi-read identifier and transcript identifier.

 ```
-for i in tRNA piRNA mirbase circbase; do
+for i in tRNA piRNA miRNA circRNA; do

 bowtie2 \
 -x bowtie2_index_$i \